 At the hotel

-Private-island beaches, Kui Spa and fitness centre, swimming pool, watersports, PADI dive centre, 9-hole golf course, tennis, volleyball and badminton courts, croquet, petanque, gym, gardens, two restaurants, two bars, kids' club, Chiefly Bure with computer, TV, DVD and book library, free WiFi throughout.
+Private-island beaches, Kui Spa and fitness centre, adult-only beach club, swimming pools, watersports, PADI dive centre, 9-hole golf course, tennis, volleyball and badminton courts, croquet, petanque, gym, gardens, two restaurants, two bars, kids' club, Chiefly Bure with computer, TV, DVD and book library, free WiFi throughout.
 Expect a new adults-only pool, on the island's more secluded west side, soon.
 In rooms: CD player, iPod dock, minibar, L'Occitane toiletries, outdoor deck and dining area.
 The larger Royal Villa and Residence both have cable TV, a DVD player, kitchen and a private pool; the Residence features butler service.

 Our favourite rooms